DreaM117er/MagWave44/guide_en.md

 ![](pics/g12.jpg)
 ![](pics/g13.jpg)

-- It has a switche on the PCB for EC-11, don't forget to install the diode on it.
+- It has a switch on the PCB for EC-11, don't forget to install the diode on it.

 ![](pics/g21.jpg)
 ![](pics/g22.jpg)